Karam-Samer/EducationalPlatform/README.md

 ---

 ## ⚠️ Disclaimer
 This project was created for **educational purposes only**.
-All visible courses, branding ("Academy of Learning"), and content materials were provided by instructors or created for the scope of this university coursework.
-No commercial use is intended.
+All visible courses, branding ("Academy of Learning"), and content materials were provided by instructors or created for the scope of the project.